-There’s something so comforting about a bowl of gelato.
+There’s something so comforting about a nice cone of gelato.
 Especially when it’s homemade, easy to make, and doesn’t even require an ice cream maker.
 This ricotta chocolate gelato is rich and smooth, with a deep cocoa flavor balanced by the light, milky creaminess of ricotta cheese.
-It’s a dessert that feels special, yet comes together with just a few ingredients and a blender or food processor.
+It’s a dessert that feels special, yet comes together with only a few simple ingredients and a blender or food processor.

-Ricotta might not be the first thing that comes to mind when you think of gelato, but trust me — it gives the gelato an incredibly silky texture and a naturally creamy base.
-No eggs, no stovetop custards, and no waiting around for your machine to do the work.
+Ricotta might not be the first thing that comes to mind when you think of gelato, but trust me, in Italy (mostly in Sicily) ricotta ice cream is a true specialy — it gives the gelato an incredibly silky texture and a naturally creamy base.
+No eggs, no stovetop custards, and no fancy machine to do the work.
 Just blend, pour, freeze, and enjoy.

 This is a perfect make-ahead dessert for warm summer evenings, dinner parties, or whenever that chocolate craving strikes.
-You can serve it straight from the freezer, or let it sit for a couple of minutes to get that perfect scoopable consistency.
+You should let it sit for a a while out of the freezer to get that perfect scoopable consistency.

 What You’ll Need: